 Board of Directors

 Heather was raised in Merville on Vancouver Island.
-She has deep roots on Lasqueti Island, where three generations of her family have worked as commercial fishermen and shipbuilders.
+Her family has roots on Lasqueti Island, where three generations of her family have worked as commercial fishermen and shipbuilders.
 As such, she feels a strong passion for supporting the inspiring and resilient people, creatures, and places of the BC coast.
 Before coming to Salmon Coast, her work focused on supporting urban Aboriginal people, including roles at Vancouver Native Housing, Vancouver Aboriginal Child & Family Services, and Aboriginal Affairs.
 Most recently, she served as Communication & Fund Development Coordinator at First United, a low-barrier shelter and service provider in Vancouver’s Downtown Eastside.
 She holds a BA in Communication from Simon Fraser University, graduated from the Next Up leadership program, and is currently completing a MA in Community Development at the University of Victoria.
-She loves crabbing, foraging and gardening.
+She loves clamming, foraging and gardening.

 Chris Guinchard was raised on two of Canada’s beautiful coasts, and can’t seem to keep himself away from the ocean.
 He is a jack of all trades who possesses strong mechanical and maintenance skills, which he gained through seven years of service in the Canadian Naval Reserve, as well as diverse jobs in the maintenance, manufacturing, and construction sectors.
 Inspired by his time working, volunteering, and playing in the Broughton Archipelago and Salmon Coast, Chris completed a diploma at British Columbia Institute of Technology’s Fish, Wildlife, and Recreation program.
 He also holds a BA in Sociology from York University.
 Chris brings his broad skill set and enthusiasm for people and learning to his role as Station Coordinator where he works to find that point where community and ecology become one.
 His interests include boats, bikes, and building stuff.